-Move mixture control to full rich until an indication on the flow meter is noted, then turn pump off.
-(Bngine is primed.)
+3. Move mixture control to full rich until an indication on the fuel flow meter is noted.
+(Engine is primed.)

 - 4. Move mixture control to idle cut-off. - 5.
-Ignition switches on and engage starter. - 6.
-When engine fires move mixture control to full rich.
+Engage starter.

+6. When engine fires, advance mixture control to full rich.
 If engine does not fire within 5-10 seconds, disengage starter and reprime.